Virtual Hearings

 Here’s different types of help and support…

 RAVHI the Robot and the Virtual Support Assistant are there to help with any questions you can about Virtual Hearings.
-You can contact them here.
+You can contact them via email.

 You can speak to your Children’s Reporter.
 Their contact details will be on the letter sent to you about your Hearing.
-Contact details for each of our local teams is available here.
+Contact details for each of our local teams is available in the contact us section of our website.

 You can talk to an advocate.
 Advocacy workers are professional people who are there to help you tell the children’s hearing what you want – how you feel, what you think, and what you would like to happen.
 Children’s advocacy workers are separate from any other professional involved in your children’s hearing and they do not make any decisions about your care.
 Find out more at www.hearings-advocacy.com